SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2ListenerCertificate.md

----
-layout: glossary
-title: New-VSElasticLoadBalancingV2ListenerCertificate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElasticLoadBalancingV2ListenerCertificate

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancingV2::ListenerCertificate resource to the template
+Adds an AWS::ElasticLoadBalancingV2::ListenerCertificate resource to the template.
+Specifies a certificate list for an HTTPS listener.

 ## SYNTAX